jameswoodfield/Particle_Filter/EXAMPLES.md

 |  <img src="Saving/EX3_KdV_PF_NPF_CRPS.png" alt="drawing" width="200"/> | <img src="Saving/EX3_KS_PF_NPF_CRPS.png" alt="drawing" width="200"/> |

 ### Example 3a:
 In theses notebook we demonstrate how to use the 'ParticleFilterAll' class to run a particle filter and output the full trajectories, including the timepoints in between assimilation times.
+Away from observation times, the RMSE and CRPS of the KDV ensemble increases.
+The RMSE and CRPS of the KS ensemble fail to be bounded near the observation noise of $\sigma = 0.1$.

 | KdV   | KS  |
 | ------------- | ------------- |
 | RMSE:KDV | RMSE:KS  |